bradyjoslin/assembllm/README.md

 - An IterationScript is optional, and if included defines an array of prompt data where each value is looped through the task chain.
 - A workflow can have one or more tasks.
-- A task can optionally include a PreScript, LLM CAll, and/or a PostScript.
+- A task can optionally include a PreScript, LLM Call, and/or a PostScript.
 - A task can call a separate workflow in its PreScript or PostScript for modularity.

 ```mermaid